1894 Taça D. Carlos I: Background

 On 25 October 1893, António Nicolau de Almeida, the founder and president of the recently established Futebol Clube do Porto, made an attempt to launch the club by writing a letter to the president of Club Lisbonense, Guilherme Pinto Basto, to invite them to a football match, scheduled for 2 November of the same year.
 Almeida's invitation was published four days later in the Diário Ilustrado, a Lisbon newspaper, printed on page 3 of the 29 October edition, together with the response from Pinto Basto, who accepts the invitation, but not on the scheduled day, because according to him, it would not be possible "to gather, choose the group and arrange the departure in such a short space of time".

-In the midtime, however, Pinto Basto made the same invitation to Hugh Ponsonby, the then secretary of the Oporto Cricket and Lawn Tennis Club, who at the time also had his own football team due to its rapid growth in England, the homeland of the company's workers.
+In the midtime, however, Pinto Basto made the same invitation to Hugh Ponsonby, the then secretary of the Oporto Cricket and Lawn Tennis Club, a multi-sports club that at the time also had his own football team due to its rapid growth in England, the homeland of the club's members.
 Pinto Basto did this because, unlike FC Porto, the Oporto Cricket owned a football field, Campo Alegre.
 Ponsonby accepted Pinto Basto's invitation, and together they organized this meeting, which was held a few months later at Campo Alegre, between Club Lisbonense and Oporto Cricket.
 However, that honor has been wrongly attributed to FC Porto, who on the contrary of what has been widely believed throughout the years, had nothing to do with this game.

 Pre-match

 Convinced by Pinto Basto, his majesty the King D. Carlos gave his patronage to the match, offering a solid silver cup made by the jeweler of the Royal house, which become known as the Taça D. Carlos I, or even Cup d'El Rey, and had an inscription that said: Football Championship das Cidades de Portugal (Football championship of the cities of Portugal), thus creating a national cup based on the idea of the competition being held annually by "football teams from all the Portuguese cities".
-The cup would be played at the field of the last winner and the first team to win it three years in a row would keep the trophy permanently.
+The cup would be played at the field of the previous season's winner and the first team to win it three consecutive seasons would keep the trophy permanently.
 However, only one edition was played, contested by one team from Porto, Oporto Cricket Club, and one from Lisbon, Club Lisbonense (the predecessor of CIF).
 Some sources state, incorrectly, that the Lisbon team was a mix of Club Lisbonense, Carcavelos Club and Braço de Prata.

-Moreover, the King also requested for the match to be included in the official program of the commemorative celebrations of the Henriquino Centenary, organized in Porto, in memory of the infante, on 2 March 1894.
+Moreover, the King also requested for the match to be included in the official program of the commemorative celebrations of the 600th anniversary of Prince Henry the Navigator, organized in Porto, in memory of the infante.
 Another Royal demand was: "at least six players from each representative team would have to be Portuguese, and the remaining five foreigners would have to live there for more than three months".
 This demand was apparently forgotten as both clubs failed to use six Portugueses, with Lisbon using four and Porto only two.